ALRhub/wandb2numpy/README.md

 ## Installation

 ### Automatic
-The easiest way to install wandb2numpy is to run
+The easiest way to install wandb2numpy is to run:
 ```bash
 pip install wandb2numpy
 ```
 Afterwards, test your installation by calling `import wandb2numpy` from a Python environment.

 ### Manual
 If you want to look at the code and potentially modify it, you can also manually install the package.
-To do that, clone this repository, enter the repository's directory and run
+To do that, clone this repository, enter the repository's directory and run:

 ```bash
 pip install .